Microsoft Office Word 2010 is the latest version of the software giant’s famous word processing software.

 And because Word is part of the Microsoft Office Suite, once you learn the ribbon in Word, you will find it easy to master its use in Access, Excel, PowerPoint, and in version 2010, all other Office programs.

 The new interface is not the only big change in Microsoft Office Word.
 Behind the scenes is a totally new structure based on XML.

 What does that mean to you, the user?
 It means smaller file sizes and files less likely to become corrupted for starters.
 On the other hand, the new format may cause compatibility issues when sharing files with users of other versions.

 My personal experience with Word 2007

 My biggest concern with upgrading to Office 2007 was sharing files with coworkers and clients.
 My concerns were unfounded.

 The Word viewer and compatibility pack enable users to share files with few problems.
 Installing these utilities allows you to open docx files if you have an older version of Word (or even if you do not have Word installed at all).

 I have learned some tips and workarounds to make file sharing work smoothly.
 Often, you need to convert docx to doc files and work in compatibility mode if most of your coworkers use an older version of Microsoft Word.

 I find the new Save As PDF feature to be indispensable for sharing files with co-workers and clients who do not own Word and Mac users.

 After using it for over two years, overall, I am very happy with Microsoft Office Word 2007.
-I am anxious to install and use Word 2010.
-When I do, I'll report my impressions here on this page.

 It was well worth the few days it took me to learn the ribbon, which I have come to love.
 Now when I have to use an older version of Word, I realize how counter–intuitive the classic menu system is.